The Life Sciences Law Review: United Kingdom

 iii National Institute for Health and Care Excellence

-NICE performs technology appraisals of medicines and medical devices and draws up clinical guidelines to assist the NHS in England and Wales.
+NICE performs technology appraisals of medicines and medical devices and draws up clinical guidelines for the NHS in England (and often also Wales).
 There are analogous procedures for other parts of the United Kingdom.

-Under the National Health Service Act 2006, NHS entities should reimburse medicines used in accordance with a favourable appraisal determination, but are not precluded from reimbursing products that NICE has not recommended.
+Under the National Health Service Act 2006, NHS entities must provide funding for medicines used in accordance with a favourable NICE appraisal determination, but are not precluded from reimbursing products that NICE has not recommended.

-NICE appraises individual or multiple products, technologies and procedures and develops guidelines on the instructions of the Department of Health and Social Care or the Welsh Assembly government.
-Where necessary, it commissions an independent academic centre known as an assessment group to review available evidence, including submissions by manufacturers, and prepare an evaluation report.
-A NICE appraisal committee then produces an appraisal consultation document (ACD), which includes NICE's provisional view on the cost-effectiveness of a product and its recommendations.
+NICE appraises individual or multiple products, technologies and procedures and develops guidelines for the NHS.
+In doing so, NICE applies classical health technology assessment (HTA) methods.
+NICE aims to appraise new technologies with a significant impact for the NHS, patients and treatment.
+Where necessary, NICE commissions an independent academic centre known as an assessment group to review available evidence, including submissions by manufacturers, and prepare an evaluation report.
 NICE has a fairly rigid approach to assessing cost-effectiveness.
 It determines the quality-adjusted life year (QALY) associated with a technology and uses that to calculate the cost per QALY saved (i.e., incremental cost-effectiveness ratio (ICER)).
 NICE will favour interventions with a lower ICER.
 If the ICER is less than £20,000, NICE will usually recommend reimbursement.
 For ICERs up to £30,000, it will often exercise its discretion to recommend a product, but above this threshold, it is unlikely to recommend a product unless there are extenuating circumstances.
-Stakeholders and commentators have four weeks to comment on the ACD.
-After considering comments on the ACD, the appraisal committee makes its final recommendations in the final appraisal determination (FAD).
-Stakeholders can appeal against the final recommendations in the FAD to the NICE Appeal Panel.
-If there are no appeals, or an appeal is not upheld, the final recommendations are issued as NICE guidance.

 NICE has developed a highly specialised technology (HST) process, which is a variation of its existing processes designed to evaluate technologies for extremely rare conditions, essentially ultra-orphan medicines.
 NICE will recommend funding for HSTs with an ICER of less than £100,000 per QALY gained although it has discretion in certain circumstances to recommend products above that threshold, usually up to ICERs of £300,000.
 However, a medicine can only be appraised through the HST process if it satisfies narrow criteria.
 These include not only that the product is ultra-orphan but also that treatment is concentrated in very few centres in the NHS.